machinat/sociably/website/docs/dialog-script.md

 ### Flow Control Keywords

-Flow control keywords determine the flows of a conversation.
+Flow control keywords determine the flow of a conversation.
 Like `WHILE` keyword in the example above:

 ```js